How to Keep a UK’s GMC License to Practice

 in contact with Blighty when overseas required letter, telegraph and

-If you have given up your UK license to practice, to get it back the retraining is here https://gprecruitment.hee.nhs.uk/Induction-Refresher
+If you have given up your UK license to practice, to get it back, the retraining needed is here https://gprecruitment.hee.nhs.uk/Induction-Refresher

 The RCGP has a blanket rule banning the use of the easier sensible